smarty56/CSICode-V1M/README.md

 If you encounter a bug or problem with CSI, we recommend first reporting it in the **main CSI thread** on the [REAPER Forum](https://forum.cockos.com/).
 This allows for community discussion and quick troubleshooting.

-If appropriate, feel free to also open an **Issue** here on GitHub to help track and resolve the problem.
+If community discussions and quick troubleshooting fails to resolve the issue, feel free to open an Issue here on GitHub to help track and resolve the problem.

 When submitting an Issue, please provide:
 - A clear description of the problem
 - Steps to reproduce
+- Expected Results
+- Actual Results
 - Surface(s) involved
-- CSI version and REAPER version information
+- CSI version
 - Operating System and Reaper version

 ---